 English - Free topic B: Sociolinguistic perspectives on English and Globalization

-The module is designed to be highly interactive, based on a mix of teacher-led discussions, data sessions and student presentations.
-Towards the end of the module, students will conduct an individual small-scale project based on empirical data collection and analysis using methods introduced in the course.
+The course is taught as one integrated 15 ECTS course with a portfolio exam.
+The module is designed to be highly interactive.
+Based on a mix of lectures, individual as well as collective class activities, assignments and feedback, students will get to study and work with highly relevant and research-based themes as well as methods related to sociolinguistics, English and globalisation.
+Towards the end of the module, students will conduct an individual assignment based on empirical data collection and analysis using methods introduced in the course.

 This is a compendium and textbook-free course.
 All readings used are available online (for free) through the university library.
 A detailed course plan including readings for each week will be made available via Absalon before the course begins.
 Students are responsible for getting hold of the material listed in the course plan and read it in advance of each session, but please do not hesitate to contact the course teachers if you have problems locating particular items.